bsmg/beat-saber-community-wiki/grips-and-tricks.md

 | 246pp -> **229pp** (93.1% of raw PP) |
 | 244pp -> **219pp**  (89.9% of raw PP) |

+3. To rank up, get scores on new songs that are worth more or a similar amount of PP to your top scores.
+When you don't have any new high PP songs to play, replay songs on your first pages to get better scores.
+Here is a [spreadsheet by DuoVR](https://docs.google.com/spreadsheets/d/1ufWgF2tWS0gD3pIr0_d37EkIcmCrUy1x6hyzPEZDPNc/edit#gid=1775412672) of all the ranked songs and how much PP they are worth.
+This list is updated every 24 hours.

+Here is another link to a website on wich you input your scoresaber.com profile and it shows you songs that you should play for a lot of PP.
 This section is adapted from Tek's writeup in the Beat Saber Canadian discord.
 # Grips
 A grip compilation by Emperor of the Internet